martenframework/marten/README.md

 **🧳 Full-featured**

 Marten adheres to the "batteries included" philosophy.
-Out of the box, it provides the tools and features that are commonly required by web applications: ORM, migrations, translations, templating engines, sessions, etc.
+Out of the box, it provides the tools and features that are commonly required by web applications: ORM, migrations, translations, templating engines, sessions, emailing, authentication, etc.

 **🔧 Extensible**